piposa/klipper-toolchanger-experimental/docs/toolchanger.md

 - new extruder and fan are activated, if changed
 - toolchanger.after_change_gcode is run
 - gcode state is restored, without move
-- new tool is moved to the gcode position, according to RESTORE_AXIS
+- new tool is moved to the gcode position, according to RESTORE_AXIS and force restore.

-If the tools have parents, their corresponding dropoff/pickup gcode is also run.
+~~If the tools have parents, their corresponding dropoff/pickup gcode is also run.~~(TODO)

 ### SELECT_TOOL_ERROR
 `SELECT_TOOL_ERROR [MESSAGE=]`: Signals failure to select a tool.